phongnn/react-kho/docs/Queries.md

 ## Query objects

-You have to define a query in order to fetch data from backend.
 The `Query` constructor takes three arguments: a _unique_ name, an _asynchronous_ data fetching function and, optionally, an object for query options:

 ```javascript
 import { Query } from "react-kho"